Quick Answer

 CRA Category for Anxiety

 Anxiety disorders fall under mental functions necessary for everyday life.
-This category, set out in the Income Tax Act and administered by the Canada Revenue Agency, covers impairments in memory, problem-solving, goal-setting, judgment, and adaptive functioning.
-For anxiety to qualify, it must markedly restrict at least one of these functions at least 90% of the time.
+This category is set out in the Income Tax Act and administered by the Canada Revenue Agency.

-Which Anxiety Disorders Most Often Qualify?
+Which Anxiety Disorders Most Often Qualify

 The DTC is not for situational stress or mild worry.
 It targets cases where anxiety fundamentally impairs daily living.
 The presentations most likely to qualify include:

-- Severe social anxiety disorder, inability to perform daily social interactions required for work or routine activities
+- Severe social anxiety disorder: inability to perform daily social interactions required for work or routine activities.

-- Specific phobias with profound functional impact, rare but possible when the phobia prevents essential daily activities
+- Specific phobias with profound functional impact: rare, but possible when the phobia prevents essential daily activities.

 Anxiety that responds well to medication or short-term therapy typically does not qualify.
 The CRA looks for chronic, severe, and treatment-resistant presentations.